acode/cli/README.md

-We definitely recommend using the [lib library on NPM](https://github.com/stdlib/lib-node) to make API calls as specified above, but you can also make HTTPS requests directly to the Standard Library gateway.
+We definitely recommend using the [lib library on NPM](https://github.com/stdlib/lib-node) to make API calls as specified above, but you can also make HTTPS requests directly to the Autocode gateway.
 HTTP query parameters are mapped automatically to parameters by name.

 ```